 Here’s what you’ll see along the way:

-- A wide variety of wildlife, such as dolphins and birds
+- A variety of wildlife, including dolphins and birds

 - The famous Wineglass Bay Lookout